Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Plumpton has 52 active public transport stops, all of which are bus stops.
+Plumpton has 52 active public transport stops, all of which are bus services.
 These stops are served by 25 different routes that together facilitate 1,299 weekly passenger trips.
-The accessibility of these stops is rated as excellent, with residents typically living just 194 meters from the nearest stop.
-Most residents commute outwards due to Plumpton's residential nature.
-Cars remain the dominant mode of transport at 85%, while trains are used by 9% of residents.
-On average, there are 1.7 vehicles per dwelling in Plumpton, which is higher than the regional average.
+The area's transport accessibility is rated as excellent, with residents typically living just 194 meters from the nearest stop.
+Most residents commute outward due to Plumpton being primarily residential.
+Cars remain the dominant mode of travel at 85%, while trains are used by 9% of residents.
+On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.

-According to the 2021 Census, a high proportion of residents, specifically 27.7%, work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages at 185 trips per day, equating to approximately 24 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of Plumpton's residents work from home, with this figure standing at 27.7%.
+This may be partly due to COVID-19 conditions.
+The service frequency across all routes averages 185 trips per day, equating to approximately 24 weekly trips per stop.

 Frequently Asked Questions - Transport